How to Merge Cells in Google Sheets

 Unmerging restores the original structure cells, and it’s especially useful when you need to sort, filter, or format the cells.

-• Select the Merged Cell: Click on any of the merged cell that you wish to unmerge.
+• Select the Merged Cell: Click on any of the merged cells that you wish to unmerge.

 • Open the Merge Options: Go to the toolbar and click on the “Merge cells” icon, which looks like two arrows coming together.
 If the cells are merged, this icon will typically appear highlighted or a different color.

-Or you can use the below Google App Script to Unmerge all the Merged Cells from the entire worksheet in one go.
+You can also use the Google App Script below to unmerge all the merged cells from the worksheet in one go.

 function unmergeAllSheets() {